Deepika-saravanan/AI_SMARTNOTE/README.md

 ## 📜 License
 This project is licensed under the MIT License – feel free to use and modify it.

-## 🤝 Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## 📧 Contact
 Created by DEEPIKA - https://github.com/Deepika-saravanan – feel free to reach out!